-Polar IceTech sponsors research to confirm Dry Ice Blasting Decontamination abilities
+Polar IceTech research confirms Dry Ice Blasting Decontamination properties

 Independent research commissioned by Polar IceTech, Dry Ice Blasting Specialists, has proved that cleaning with dry ice decontaminates against E-Coli, Salmonella and Listeria.